Yosef Engel: Method of Study

+Rabbi Engel contributed significantly to the development of Talmudic chakira (analytical inquiry) by focusing on abstract conceptual dilemmas.
+A famous example is his question: “Does quantity outweigh quality?”
+This question applies to topics like whether one large donation is better than many small ones, or whether numerous small sins outweigh one severe transgression.

 Works

+Rabbi Engel’s writings display vast knowledge of Talmudic literature and remain classical examples of Talmudic sharpness and dialectic.
+His essay Gevurot Shemonim presents eighty answers to a single Talmudic difficulty.
+He was also well-versed in Kabbalah, and mystical thought influenced his Talmudic style, as well as vice versa.

 He began writing at a young age, often noting in his manuscripts: "While idle in my youth..."
 Throughout his life, he amassed a large corpus of writings.
 Dovid Morgenstern, the grandson of Rabbi Engel, attested that his grandfather wrote over 120 volumes in his lifetime, 103 of which were lost during the Holocaust.
 The only unpublished manuscript Morgenstern managed to take with him as he escaped from the Nazis was Rabbi Engel's insights on the Maharit and Avnei Miluim on the tractate of Kiddushin.
 He therefore aptly named it "She'erit Yosef", the remnant of Yosef.

 The following are the published written works of Rabbi Engel: